-5. Is the required information for prescriptions appropriate?
+Is the required information for prescriptions appropriate?

-Excess and unnecessary information will be time consuming and will not only put unnecessary burden onto the practitioners but also cause obscurity and confusion to the patients.
+NO.

-- 6. Do you agree with the circumstances in which a medicine may be supplied for self-medication?
-Yes - 7.
-Do you agree with the limited role of dispensary assistants as outlined in section 5 of the guidelines?
-Yes - 8.
+- Do you agree with the circumstances in which a medicine may be supplied for self-medication?
+Yes - Do you agree with the limited role of dispensary assistants as outlined in section 5 of the guidelines?

+Yes

 Are there any additional requirements which should apply to the management of a Chinese herbal dispensary?

-Yes, up to date there is no data base of the "components" of raw herbs globally for herbs as commonly used as 当归 Danggui, as all herbs are natural products which include TGS listed complementary medicine with labels of ingredients only. - 9.
+N/A

 Does the sample label and prescription assist in understanding the requirements set out in the guidelines?
 Should any other examples be used?

-Yes, The sample label and prescription is a good way to help in understanding the requirements.
-As many samples as possible for all other guideline will avoid any misunderstanding and misinterpreting of the guidelines.
+Yes, I think that the sample label and prescription will assist in understanding the requirements set out in the guidelines.

-10. Taken as a whole, are the guidelines practical to implement and sufficient for safe practice?

-No, the draft guideline is not practical to implement.

-11. Is the content flow and structure of the guideline helpful, clear, relevant and workable?
+- 10. Taken as a whole, are the guidelines practical to implement and sufficient for safe practice?
+No, the draft guideline is not practical to implement. - 11.
+Is the content flow and structure of the guideline helpful, clear, relevant and workable?